cris0k/FootballGame_SimulatorJS/readme.md

 ## Football Game Simulator

-This a program that simulates a football game.
+This is a program that simulates a football game using only Javascript.

-It chooses 8 random teams from 16 and the results will be shown in your terminal.
+It chooses 8 random teams from 16, and the results of every game and the different stages will be shown in your terminal.

 # How to run the program

-You can clone the project with
+You can clone the project with:

 ```
 git clone https://github.com/cris0k/FootballGame_SimulatorJS.git